-Please use the following tables to determine what your female student may wear to school.

-Notes: For additional warmth, students may wear inconspicuous articles of plain white clothing, such as a turtleneck or long-sleeved t-shirt, under their dress policy shirts; no colors, prints, or designs.
+Lower School Please use the following tables to determine what your female student may wear to school.
+Dress Policy Notes: For additional warmth, students may wear inconspicuous articles of plain clothing, such as a turtleneck or long-sleeved t-shirt, under their dress policy shirts; no prints, or designs.
 Undergarments must not be visible through the uniform shirt.
 Shop for uniform-style pants in the school uniform section of most department stores or through DCA's uniform providers.
 Low-rise, skinny, form-fitting, and cargo pants are not permitted, nor are pants with patch pockets.

-Grade Skirts, Pants, or Jumpers Tops (all with logo) Sweaters (all with logo) Hosiery Shoes Girls Navy or khaki jumper with logo (length not shorter than the top of the knee cap) Navy or khaki uniform-style pants, capris (below the knee) or shorts White, light blue or red knit polo shirt Red or white mock turtleneck Red or white turtleneck Light blue or white Peter Pan collar blouse Solid navy blue or red cardigan, v-neck or crew- neck, vest or sweater Tights or socks in white, navy blue, or black Shoes, sneakers, or boots.
+Grade Skirts, Pants, or Jumpers Tops (all with logo) Sweaters (all with logo) Hosiery Shoes Girls PreK-5 Navy or khaki jumper with logo (length not shorter than the top of the knee cap) Navy or khaki uniform-style pants, capris (below the knee) or shorts White, light blue or red knit polo shirt Red or white mock turtleneck Red or white turtleneck Light blue or white Peter Pan collar blouse Solid navy blue or red cardigan, v-neck or crew- neck, vest or sweater Tights or socks in white, navy blue, or black Shoes, sneakers, or boots.
 No sandals, flip flops, slippers, or Heelys.
-Boys Navy or khaki uniform-style pants or shorts White, light blue or red knit polo shirt Red, white, or blue mock turtleneck Red, white, or blue turtleneck Solid navy blue or red cardigan, v-neck or crew- neck vest or sweater Socks in white, navy blue, brown, or black Shoes, sneakers, or boots.
+Boys PreK-5 Navy or khaki uniform-style pants or shorts White, light blue or red knit polo shirt Red, white, or blue mock turtleneck Red, white, or blue turtleneck Solid navy blue or red cardigan, v-neck or crew- neck vest or sweater Socks in white, navy blue, brown, or black Shoes, sneakers, or boots.
 No sandals, flip flops, slippers, or Heelys.

-Upper School Uniform Changes for 2020-21 For the coming school year, Dayspring Upper School students will be given some new flexibility in their dress standards.
-Our school week will be divided into Business Casual days and Professional dress days.
+Upper SchoolDayspring Upper School students are given some flexibility in their dress standards.
+Our schoolUniformweek is divided into Business Casual days and Professional dress days.